|How To Live With Cats||

 Wooden cat shelter by Feral Villas

 To build an inexpensive wooden cold weather cat shelter, use exterior grade plywood or wafer board.
 The roof should be slanted to drain off rain and snow.
 Use hinges to attach the roof to the shelter so you’ll have easy access when it's time to replace the cats' bedding.
+Remember to cut holes in two sides so the cat will have an escape route, and place the entrances several inches above the ground to prevent flooding.

 Keeping Them Cozy And Warm